OUTLINE OF 18TH CENTURY ASTRONOMY

 1748 - Lomonosov discovers conservation of mass & energy

-1749 - Dunthorne fixes secular acceleration of Moon
+1749 - Dunthorne confirms secular acceleration of Moon

 1749 - Melvill builds spectroscope, studies spectrum lines